π©Ί Screening Section Dr. Meow

 β

-π©» The doctor can determine if further treatment is needed (such as blood tests, X-ray, or specific medication).
+π©» The vet can determine if further procedures (like blood tests, X-rays, or specific medication) are needed.

-π It also helps the doctor schedule time and prioritize cases according to actual health needs.
+π It also helps the vet schedule time and prioritize cases based on true health needs.

 -